EfeErkan/OS-Project1/README.md

 # Project 1: Processes, IPC, and Threads - *CS 342*

-In this project, we developed a program that will find word frequencies in a given input data set.
+In this project, we developed a program that finds word frequencies in a given input data set.

 ## Team: